jfgrimm/ResearchCodingClub.github.io/_posts/2017-10-20-version-control-revisited.md

 theme: York169dark
 ---

-A new academic year rolls around, with new faces, and new opportunity to introduce best practices!
-Does this seem familiar: "report.doc", "report_2.doc", "report_final_2_for_real.doc"?
+Does this seem familiar: "report.doc", "report_2.doc",
+"report_final_2_for_real.doc"?
 If so, congratulations!
 You've been using version control!
+But there has to be a better way, right?

 This week, we revisited `git`, learning how to using version control in a slightly more sustainable manner.